Tradeoffs and Comparison Complexity: Rationalizing Behavioral Regularities

-Consider the standard paradigm used to estimate the probability weighting function, in which the DM provides certainty equivalents of simple lotteries $l=(\overline{w},p_l)$.
-Note that for $p_l$ sufficiently close to 0 or 1, $l$ is easy to compare to prices and so valuations are close to accurate, whereas for interior values of $p_l$, tradeoffs between payoff amounts and probabilities make $l$ harder to compare to prices, producing pull-to-center distortions: small probabilities are overvalued and large probabilities are undervalued.
-These two facts generate apparent inverse-S probability weighting in the DM's valuations, as seen in Figure \ref{fig:pwf_sim_ce}, which plots our model's predicted normalized certainty equivalents $\mathbb{E}[CE(l,Z)]/\overline{w}$ as a function of $p_l$.
+Consider the standard paradigm used to estimate risk preferences: eliciting certainty equivalents of simple lotteries $l=(\overline{w},p_l)$.
+As $p_l$ approaches 0 or 1 in the limit, $l$ is easy to compare to prices and so valuations converge to accuracy; away from the limit, tradeoffs between payouts and probabilities make $l$ harder to compare to prices, producing pull-to-center distortions: small probabilities are overvalued and large probabilities are undervalued.
+These two forces generate apparent inverse-S probability weighting in the DM's valuations, as seen in Figure \ref{fig:pwf_sim_ce}, which plots our model's predicted normalized certainty equivalents $\mathbb{E}[CE(l,Z)]/\overline{w}$ as a function of $p_l$.

-Importantly, our model does \textit{not} predict that probability weighting occurs generically in choice; instead, it results from the difficulty of comparing a lottery to a price list of certain payments.
+Importantly, our model does not predict that probability weighting is a generic distortion; instead, it results from tradeoffs in comparing a lottery to a price list of sure payments.
 This is important for two reasons.
-First, our model predicts probability weighting in valuation even absent such distortions in binary choice, which is consistent with evidence that the inverse S-shaped probability weighting function is far more prominent in valuation tasks than in direct choice \citep{harbaugh_fourfold_2010,bouchouicha_choice_2023}.
-Second, we predict that these patterns of probability weighting will be sensitive to the specific valuation paradigm.
+First, our model can generate probability weighting in valuations even absent such distortions in binary choice, and can thus reconcile why the fourfold pattern is far less pronounced in valuation tasks than in direct choice \citep{harbaugh_fourfold_2010,bouchouicha_choice_2023}.
+Second, we predict that apparent probability weighting will be sensitive to the specific valuation paradigm.
 In particular, we predict that it is possible to \textit{reverse} the pattern of apparent probability-weighting with an appropriate choice of price list currency.